GreatSymphonia/pnp-server/pnp/README.md

 ## How to use

 ### IOS-XE Images
 Place the IOS-XE images on a HTTP server where the new devices can download them.
+If you use this PnP server to provide the `images` place them in the images subdirectory.

 ### Configuration files
 Create for each device a configuration file named SERIALNUMBER.cfg. i.e.: [`FCZ094210DS.cfg`](pnp/configs/FGL223590FL.cfg).
-Place the configuration files also on an HTTP server so the new devices can download them.
+Place the configuration files also on your HTTP server so the new devices can download them.
+In cas the PnP server should deliver the configuration files copy them in the `configs` subdirectory.

 **Hint**: you can use different HTTP servers for the images and the configuration files